 Cavities in your teeth are the result of tooth decay, caused by oral bacteria producing acids that attack enamel as they eat lingering sugars and food particles in your mouth.
 Cavities create perfect hiding spaces for oral bacteria, making it difficult for you to remove them with regular brushing.
 The longer a cavity goes untreated, the worse it becomes, eventually leading to dental pain and even complete destruction of the tooth.
 You also are put at risk for infections, which can harm your overall health.
-At Alexandra Garcia, DDS, we provide fillings to close off cavities and prevent serious issues from occurring.
+At Alexandra Garcia, DDS, MS, we provide fillings to close off cavities and prevent serious issues from occurring.

 Amalgam fillings, more commonly known as “silver” fillings, are made up of a mixture of zinc, silver, and tin, held in suspension by mercury.
 Because of its color, amalgam fillings are often reserved for fillings in your back teeth, where they are less likely to be noticed.
 Many patients express concerns over the mercury in amalgam fillings, but the amount used is very small, so there is very minimal risk involved.

 Despite the fact that amalgam fillings don’t match the natural color of your teeth, they do offer several benefits.
 Amalgam is exceptionally strong, which is why it is favored for back teeth and can withstand the chewing forces exerted on these teeth.
 They also can last for several years, upwards of 10 or more, and are the cheapest available option for fillings.

 Composite Resin Fillings